Governance Impact Statement 2024-25

 We continue to find the school is well led.
 While we are not complacent, and always push for more improvement, the headteacher and SLT have created a positive culture in which staff and students can thrive.

-Despite this, the school has continued to provide an exceptional experience, not just for the children, but everyone in the community.
+Education has become a difficult environment, and each year brings new challenges and increasingly restrained resources with which to meet them.
+However, the school has continued to provide an exceptional experience, not just for the children, but for everyone in the community.

-Part of that culture is that the head and the SLT always defer credit to others, but as governors we are always pleased to take this opportunity to thank and congratulate them for all they do.
+Although the head and the SLT are always quick to defer credit to others, as governors we are always pleased to take this opportunity to thank and congratulate them for all they do.

 Financial performance

 The school continues to set a prudent, balanced budget.
-Much of this is down to the exceptional work of the school business manager and her team in both monitoring the budget and ensuring the school gets value for every penny it spends.
+We are grateful to the school business manager for all the work she and her team do in monitoring the budget and ensuring the school gets the best possible value from every penny.

 The board’s future work